 In recent years, the big data domain has seen a massive increase in popularity thanks to the tremendous volume of data that needs to be processed and analyzed in order to gain valuable information.
 The ever-increasing number of use cases that emerge with the wide adoption of big data in both commercial and scientific communities also contributed to this popularity.
 This has led to the creation of a wide variety of frameworks that cater to different user requirements.
 Hadoop1, Spark2, and Flink3 focus on batch processing; Storm4, Heron5, and Flink3 target stream processing; while TensorFlow6 and PyTorch7 are for machine learning.
 In addition frameworks such as Apache Beam8 provide an unified API for both batch and stream processing, and support many of the above mentioned frameworks as data processing engines underneath.
 These are just a few popular examples of such frameworks, which provide various higher-level abstractions and API's for end users to program applications while hiding the complexities of parallel programs.
 As the size of data increases tremendously, there is a necessity to adopt the distributed frameworks for processing and analysing those data.
 Although each framework has its own abstraction and implementation, it is observable that most frameworks share a common dataflow programming model.
 Furthermore, these systems provides the ability for the user to develop their applications using the dataflow model.
 Once an application is developed using the dataflow model, the runtime9 system takes the responsibility of dynamically mapping the dataflow graph into an execution graph.
 This graph is then executed on a cluster as a distributed program.
 Moreover, the users have been exposed to exploit the implicit parallelism exposed by the dataflow graph while developing applications/programs.
 Another important observation is the similarities that data analytics frameworks have with High Performance Computing (HPC) frameworks at the parallel operator level.
 For example, most operations supported by big data frameworks can be mapped to operations that are well-established in HPC frameworks, such as gather, reduce, and partition operations, which will be discussed in more detail in Section 2.
 However, these similarities and even the common model are still not very well-defined in the research literature.
 A solid understanding of the dataflow model and how each framework has implemented it would help to build more optimized systems.
-In 10 the authors studied this topic in more detail, and their findings motivated the development of Twister2 ^{11,12}, which is a data analytics framework for both batch and stream processing.
+In 10 the authors studied this topic in more detail, and their findings motivated the development of Twister2^{11,12}, which is a data analytics framework for both batch and stream processing.
 The goal of Twister2 is to provide users with performance comparable to HPC systems while exposing a user-friendly dataflow abstraction for application development.
-TSet is the dataflow abstraction of Twister2, this was initially introduced by the authors in 13.
-Since then several major changes have been introduced into the TSet API with the subsequent releases of Twister2.
-The major changes are listed below.
+TSet is the dataflow abstraction of Twister2, as detailed in section 4.